random1785/rABIes-datapack/README.md

 Golems are meant to be set to a health of 20 to avoid congestion and petty fighting in village spawns.<br>
 Wandering Traders and Pillager Patrol spawns are meant to be turned off to remove rare RNG that can give certain players an advantage.<br>
 Players currently can circumvent the scoring process by leaving the game as the scores are calculated.<br>
-Make players that join get a starting score of `150*round`.
+Make players that join get a starting score of `150*round`. <br>
+Make forefitting only possible if the player runs the command twice within a second (or some other range) to prevent accidental forefits.